exonum/exonum-doc/src/get-started/light-client.md

 - `protocol_version` - represents the major version of the Exonum serialization protocol.
 Currently, `0`;
 - `service_id` - represents the identifier of the service.
 Can be found in service sources;
-- `message_id` - represents the identifier of the transaction in the service.
+- `message_id` - represents the identifier of the transaction type in the service.
 Corresponds to the index number of the transaction in service sources, starting with `0`;
 - `fields` - represents the fields of the transaction.
-Contain two fields:
+In this case it contains two fields:
   - `pub_key` - user's public key;
   - `name` - user's name.